 As she walks the sideline for home women's lacrosse matches at Edwin Fauver Stadium, Sue Behme is in familiar territory.
-The 2016 season will be the 6th for Behme (prounounced: BEAM) on the River Campus.
-She returned to Western New York after two-plus seasons building a Division I program at Fresno State.
+The 2020 season is the tenth for Behme (prounounced: BEAM) on the River Campus.

-Since her arrival in October of 2011, the Yellowjacket lacrosse team has moved forward exponentially.
-After three years of getting her feet wet, UR tripled its win total from the previous season in 2014 before earning its first winning season at 9-8 in 2015 since 2002.
-Behme guided Rochester into the Liberty League playoffs for just the 2nd time in school history in 2015 after a 5-4 conference record, her first winning season in the Liberty League.
+Since her arrival in October of 2010, the Yellowjacket lacrosse team has moved forward exponentially.
+After three years of getting her feet wet, UR tripled its win total from the previous season in 2014 before earning its first winning season at 9-8 in over a decade in 2015.
+Behme guided Rochester into the Liberty League playoffs that season, only UR's second ever appearance in the conference tournament.

-Academically, the team has carried on its tradition of academic excellence by being recognized in four straight years (2011-14) as an IWLCA Academic Honor Squad.
-Over this time, nine student-athletes have been named to the IWLCA Academic Squad earning a cumulative GPA of 3.5 or higher and 38 players have been named to the Liberty League All-Academic Team.
+Academically, the team has carried on its tradition of academic excellence by being recognized in nine straight years (2011-19) as an IWLCA Academic Honor Squad.
+Over this time, 26 student-athletes have been named to the IWLCA Academic Squad earning a cumulative GPA of 3.5 or higher and countless players have been named to the Liberty League All-Academic Team.

-A native of Cazenovia NY, Sessler joined the University of Rochester Staff in the summer of 2015 as a volunteer assistant coach.
-A former goalie at Nazareth College, she focuses primarily on working with the Yellowjacket goaltenders.
+A native of Seneca Falls, NY, Tompkins joined the University of Rochester staff in the summer of 2017 as a volunteer assistant coach.